Rokkit-exe/rokkit/README.md

 This command will:
 - Read all package names from `config/packages.conf`
-- Install all packages using `yay -S --needed --noconfirm`
+- Install and update all packages using `yay -S --noconfirm`
-- Skip packages that are already installed (thanks to `--needed` flag)
+- Update packages that are already installed to latest versions
 - Show installation progress and summary

 **Note:** Requires `yay` to be installed on your system.